Harry2166/cube-timer-sveltekit/README.md

 # Harry2166's Rubik's Cube Timer in SvelteKit
-A Rubik's Cube time built in SvelteKit hosted in Vercel and Supabase.
-It uses Svelte's Flowbite component library for its frontend.
+A Rubik's Cube time built in SvelteKit hosted in Vercel and Supabase..

 This project is a Rubik's Cube timer that supports the following features:
 - Login and Registration